danbaryaakov/monoleap/README.md

 Whatever note you play, both your left and right index fingers (finger 1) will always be pressed against the screen.
 This allows you to use the movements of those fingers to change the device sound.
 When you move your leading hand (right by default) up and down it changes the built in synth’s filter cutoff.
 The more you move the finger down the louder the sound becomes.
 This allows you to apply a sort of ‘vibrato’ to your performance, adding feel and emotion.
 The movements of your index finger on the following hand (left by default) are mapped to the synth’s filter resonance, making the sound more aggressive and edgy the more you move the finger downwards.

 When using Monoleap as a MIDI controller, you can map both X and Y positions of both hands to 4 synth parameters.
-We’ll explain how to set up Monoleap MIDI with a software instrument in the next section.
+I'll explain how to set up Monoleap MIDI with a software instrument in the next section.

 ### Right Handed Patterns
 ![patterns 1](./readme/patterns1.png)